Phoenix Pedestrian Accident Lawyer

 Frequently Asked Questions About Pedestrian Accidents in Phoenix

 Seek medical attention without delay—even seemingly minor injuries can worsen.
-Report the crash to law enforcement, gather witness details and photos of the scene if you’re able, and contact a Phoenix pedestrian accident lawyer before giving statements to insurers.
+Report the crash to law enforcement, gather witness details and photos of the scene if you’re able, and contact an experienced pedestrian accident lawyer before giving statements to insurers.

 Yes.
 While Arizona law requires pedestrians who cross outside marked crosswalks or against signals to yield to vehicles, injured pedestrians can still pursue compensation.
 Arizona’s pure comparative negligence system allows you to recover damages even if you are partly at fault — your award will simply be reduced by your percentage of fault.